FAQs On Floating

 Would I drown in the floatation tank if I fell asleep?

-It is not possible to drown in the tank, the depth of the solution is about 10.5 inches and the density of the solution is such that it will always support you, regardless of your size or weight.
+It is not possible to drown in the tank, the depth of the solution is 11 inches and the density of the solution is such that it will always support you, regardless of your size or weight.
 If you were to turn over the salt in the water would sting your eyes and wake you, so drowning is not possible.
 Since you are floating you do not need to know how to swim.
 Additionally it's not dangerous to fall asleep in the tank, actually; it's even encouraged to fall asleep in the floatation tank - one hour of delta sleep is equivalent to 6 to 8 hours of very deep sleep.

 Will I become claustrophobic?